Contact Us

 Policy Title: B8 –Board Logistical Support

 The General Manager must not allow the Board to have inadequate logistical support.
+The GM must not:

 1. Provide the Board with insufficient staff administration to support governance activities and Board communication.